ahmedaosmandev/ahmedosmandev/README.md

 ## About Me

-I'm a Student Assistant based in Sacramento, CA. I have a passion for creating full stack applications with a focus on functionality and design.
+I'm a Student Assistant for the State of California based in Sacramento, CA. I have a passion for creating full stack applications with a focus on functionality and design.
 I love to work on projects with new languages.
 When I'm not coding, you can find me at the gym, reading, or playing some cities skylines.

 ## Skills